PTsolvers/Galileo23-MC1-GPU/README.md

     julia> MPI.MPI_LIBRARY_VERSION_STRING
     "Open MPI v3.1.4, package: Open MPI root@node01.octopoda Distribution, ident: 3.1.4, repo rev: v3.1.4, Apr 15, 2019\0"
     ```
+10. Let's try now to run some basic plotting scripts within Julia and get the output inlined to VSCode.
+In the [scripts_start](scripts_start) folder, run the [visu_2D.jl](scripts_start/visu_2D.jl) script which should produce a heatmap of a Gaussian distribution in 2D.

-10. Finally, you should be able to run the following scripts to make sure MPI-based GPU selection and GPU-aware MPI is running as expected in Julia.
+11. Finally, you should at this stage be able to run the following scripts to make sure MPI-based GPU selection and GPU-aware MPI is running as expected in Julia.
 Exit Julia and go to the [scripts_start](scripts_start) folder:
     ```
     cd scripts_start
     ```